-The play rate slider lets you adjust the speed of playback when using the play forward or play in reverse buttons.
-Normally, this slider is set to "1.0x", which means "play at 1.0 times the default speed."
+The play rate controls (upper right, appears when you mouse over) let you adjust the speed of playback when using the play forward or play in reverse buttons.
+Normally, this is set to "1x", which means "play at 1.0 times the default speed."
 By changing this value, you can slow down playback (less than 1.0x) or speed up playback (greater than 1.0x).

 For example, slowing down playback may allow you to transcribe more efficiently, because you won't have to pause the movie as much to catch up to the speaker.
 Conversely, speeding up the play rate can save you time if you are scanning a movie to try to find specific events.

-The volume slider lets you adjust the playback volume.
+The volume control (upper left) lets you adjust the playback volume.
 Note that this does not change the overall system volume of your computer.

 Finally, note that everything you can do using the on-screen remote control can also be done using customized keyboard shortcuts.